Free onsite estimates with all-

 About the Crew Lead

-Zelalem Gebremedhin has been on Junk B Gone's crew since 2018 and runs many of our toughest RV and demo jobs across Seattle.
+Zelalem Meshasha has been on Junk B Gone's crew since 2018 and runs many of our toughest RV and demo jobs across Seattle.
 He's the one who'll likely show up at your free on-site quote — walk the rig with you, point out what makes the access tricky, and write up the firm price on the spot.
 He's been hauling stuff out of Seattle yards long enough to know which alleys are wide enough for the flatbed.

 Contact us today at 206-722-4285 or